MarcosChavez09/mc-server/README.md

 The server will be reacheable under http://localhost:8888

 > **_NOTE:_** If you visit http://<localhost_or_server_IP>:8888 you will see an **ERR_EMPTY_RESPONSE** message.
-This is a normal behavior and the reason is, that Minecraft Server does not send any HTTP data to the browser, it only responds to request from Minecraft clients.
+This is a normal behavior and the reason is, that Minecraft Server does not send any HTTP data to the browser, it only responds to requests from Minecraft clients.

-To onnect to your server:
+To connect to your server:
    - Open Minecraft client
    - Go to Multiplayer → Add Server
    - Enter your server IP and port 8888

 ## Usage

-To create the Minecraft Sever Docker conatiner you only need to run the `start.sh` script.
+To create the Minecraft Sever Docker container you only need to run the `start.sh` script.
 The script offers the following flags:

 | Flag              | Description | example |
 | :---------------- | :------ | :---- |